 Temporal plots for potential indicators (bromide, fluoride, molybdenum, potassium, and sodium) reported in groundwater monitoring well MW-1603 are provided in Figure 4-4 to Figure 4-8, respectively.

+Figure 4-4 MV

-Figure 4-4 MW-1603 Bromide Concentrations1
+MW-1603 Bromide Concentrations1

-$^{^{1}}$ Bromide is below the level of reporting for the BSFAP water, with an MDL of less than 0.05 mg/L for this sample result.
+$^{^1}$ Bromide is below the reporting limit for BSFAP water; therefore, it is plotted at the MDL of 0.05 mg/L.